mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 {{"demo": "ColumnVirtualizationGrid.js", "bg": "inline"}}

-You can disable column virtualization by setting the column buffer to a higher number than the number of rendered columns, e.g. with `columnBuffer={columns.length}` or `columnBuffer={Number.MAX_SAFE_INTEGER}`.
+You can disable column virtualization by setting the column buffer to a higher number than the number of rendered columns, for example with `columnBuffer={columns.length}` or `columnBuffer={Number.MAX_SAFE_INTEGER}`.

 ## Disable virtualization